jaromilfrossard/permuco4brain/README.md

 `permuco4brain` provides functions to compute permutation test in brain imagery data.
-It is designed for M-EEG/ERP data. `permuco4brain` is an add-on to `permuco` to computing clustermass tests on spatio-temporal data (e.g.: full-scalp EEG data).
+It is designed for M-EEG/ERP data. `permuco4brain` is an add-on to `permuco` to computing cluster-mass tests, the “threshold-free clusters-enhancement” and the Troendle’s procedure for tests distribution in space and time (e.g.: full-scalp EEG data).

 ## Installation